Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
 Did you make your movement scripts that do not use the physics system?**

+Player and enemy movement is not done through the physics system.
+Player movement is done by modifying the position of the player's transform in the update loop when certain input keys are held.
+The movement for enemies is done similarly, by modifying the position of their transforms.

+Enemy movement is scripted through a waypoint system: there are many (x,y) positions in a list, and enemies move along those positions every frame.
+Each waypoint has a certain speed at which the enemy moves to it, and a parameter for how long the enemy should remain at each waypoint.
+Enemy movement is similar to how player movement is done: that is, without physics and in the enemy's case using the MoveTowards vector function.

+We do use physics for one thing, however: enemy drops.
+The powerup, point drop, and bullet point drop (which all enemy-fired projectiles are converted to when the enemy is killed), use Rigidbody2D as an easy method of giving their movement some character.
+The bullet point drop homes on to the player's character using Rigidbody2D physics.

+Projectile movement is done through the DanmakU library, which provides easy creation and management of projectiles with various parameters such as speed, direction, and angular speed.
+Projectile patterns are composable; one can have the enemy fire a pattern that is a line of bullets, and then compose that into a ring of line of bullets, an arc of line of bullets, a circle of a line of bullets, and so on.
+Movement of projectiles is done by the library without the use of Unity physics for better performance characteristics.
+In fact, the bullet sprite rendering, movement, and bullet collision are handled manually by the library and do not involve many Unity movement or physics subsystems.
+In fact, they don't even have their own GameObjects.

 ## Animation and Visuals

 **List your assets, including their sources and licenses.**